Categories

 MASS PSYCHOLOGY

-According to Kernberg, subordinate members of a group or organization feel relieved of responsibility by PROJECTING THEIR EGO IDEAL (superego) onto the group leader.
-In the case of the unstructured group, e.g. a mob, this allows the group to “follow the idealized leader of the mob blindly, as described by Freud”, which “reconstitutes a sort of identity by identification with the leader, protects the individual from intragroup aggression by this common identity and the shared projection of aggression to external enemies, and gratifies dependency needs through submission to the leader.”
-The same phenomenon occurs in structured groups because, according to Kernberg, regression is inherent in the group process, the mob being the most exaggerated form.
-[1]
+Renowned psychoanalyst Otto Kernberg argues that subordinate members of a group or organization feel relieved of responsibility by projecting their ego ideal (superego) onto a group leader.
+This allows the group to “follow the idealized leader [ of the mob ] blindly, as described by Freud”, which “reconstitutes a sort of identity by identification with the leader, protects the individual from intragroup aggression by this common identity and the shared projection of aggression to external enemies, and gratifies dependency needs through submission to the leader.”
+According to Kernberg, regression is inherent in the group process, the mob being the most exaggerated form.
+This dynamic was evident in Germany’s National Socialist period and today in the US with the MAGA movement.

 — Herbert Marcuse, Eros and Civilization